josefsbreakfast/Polaris-Protocol/🌓_3_In_The_Moment/📲_Press_Matters/💌_Visible_Ink/🧱_gov_email_is_not_a_bunker.md

 A narrow window lets an actor reduce exposure.

-They can wait for the moment when a trip, meeting, deadline, appointment, diplomatic event, parliamentary vote, legal filing, or commercial decision makes sensitive communication likely.
+They can wait for the moment when a trip, meeting, deadline, appointment, diplomatic event, parliamentary vote, legal filing, commercial decision, or procurement movement makes sensitive communication likely.

 Then they can intensify collection, phishing, impersonation, account probing, message-tampering, or social-engineering attempts around that period.